twhalsema/walman/README.md

 |Wallet|When the word <b>Wallet</b> is used on its own (instead of <b>Oracle wallet</b>), it is a record stored in the <b>Walman</b> database which represents an Oracle wallet which can be generated and deployed.
 Each <b>Wallet</b> has a 1password entry associated with it.
 This is the password used when creating/modifying the <b>Oracle wallet</b>.|

 ## Install Walman
+NOTE: This section is for installing <b>Walman</b> manually.
+For automated install and sample data population, see [Walman Demo](https://github.com/twhalsema/walman/edit/main/README.md#walman-demo)

 There are 2 components to Walman:
 1. Walman database
 2. walman.py

 To set up the <b>Walman</b> database, you will need to have an Oracle database up and running.
 Steps for how to install Oracle and create a database are outside the scope of this document.
 Once you have your database up and running, use the <b>Walman Database ERD</b> provided below to build the table structure.
 Alternatively, the SQL DDL to create the tables can be found in <b>examples/ansible/templates/populate_dbs.j2</b>.
 Just ignore the INSERT statements.

-To install <b>walman.py</b>, simply copy it to whatever server you intend to use as your Walman client.
+To install <b>walman.py</b>, copy the file to whatever server you intend to use as your Walman client.
 Then run the following commands to install Python and the necessary packages.
-Alternatively, you can use the Ansible code in the [Walman Demo](https://github.com/twhalsema/walman/edit/main/README.md#walman-demo) below to install these components.
 ```
 dnf install python3
 pip install git+https://github.com/1Password/onepassword-sdk-python.git@v0.1.0-beta.9